 Our parents own a timeshare down in Orlando, so we’ve been going at least once a year ever since I was a kid.
 Even as adults, we’re still big fans of Disney.
 Obviously, there’s Disney World and the Universal Parks, which can keep you busy in and of themselves, but there’s plenty around town if you’ve already been.

-How many of these trips have you done?
+How many of these weekend trips from Atlanta have you done?
 Can you think of any other weekend trips you’ve done?